yagasoft/Logger/README.md

 Logger
 ======

-A simple GUI logger that saves its entries to a log file in real time.
+A simple and stylised GUI logger that saves its entries to a log file in real time.

 ### Features:

   + Creates a log file in the app folder automatically.
   + Flush entries to the file automatically.
-  + Use sections to indicate related entries.
+  + Key text is stylised.
+  + Parses exceptions.

-### Developers' notes:
+### Defaults:

-  + Will add colouring and formatting in the future.
+  + Lines don't wrap.
+  + Log window is hidden.
+  + The 'x' button only HIDES the window, so please makes sure you exit the program some other way.
+  + Logs are stored in '[program_folder]/var/logs/'.
+  + Log files' names are a time-stamp of when the log started.
+  + Log files are in plain text.

 <br>